-Rather than dismissing this test note based on its condition, I'd suggest collectors view the condition as being an authentic representation of the lengths to which the CSIRO went to ensure the integrity of our national currency.
+Rather than dismissing this test note based on it's condition, I'd suggest collectors view the condition as being an authentic representation of the lengths to which the CSIRO went to ensure the integrity of our national currency.
 It's been through the Turbula and have survived after all!

-This test note has a texture unlike any Australian polymer note issued into circulation.
+This test note has a texture unlike any polymer note printed for circulation.